Stetsed/stetsed-guides/content/info/setup.md

 ## Networking

-- Unifi Dream Machine Pro
 - Mikrotik CRS317-1G-16S+RM
 - TPLink 24 Port GbE switch

 I recently underwent the upgrade from 1GbE for most of my network to 10GbE.
-The mikrotik switch is where all 10GbE gear plugs in and then for anything GbE it either goes through the UDM Pro or the TPLink switch.
+The mikrotik switch is where all 10GbE gear plugs in and then it has a 1 GbE link over to the TPLink switch which is where all my 1GbE gear plugs in.

-As I just made a quiet heavy upgrade to this I don't except to upgrade it soon, however I do plan to upgrade my Desktop to 10GbE as currently only my server has a 10GbE NIC inside of it.
+I just made a quiete major upgrade so currently I do not have many plans to upgrade however I do wanna put in a 5 or so port 1GbE L2 switch between my FTTH termination point and my servers so I can have a Cable running to both servers so I can migrate my Router between servers.
+Besides this I wanna upgrade my desktop to 10GbE as well.

 ## Summary